-ColourPop Partridge is a permanent eyeshadow that retails for $6.00 and contains 0.07 oz.
+ColourPop Partridge is a moderately warm-toned, multichrome with a medium-dark brown base and shift between green, teal, brown paired with a frost finish.
+It is a permanent eyeshadow that retails for $6.00 and contains 0.07 oz.

 ColourPop Partridge Super Shock Eyeshadow ($5.00 for 0.07 oz.) is described as a "saddle brown undertone with a green duochrome finish [with a Pearlized finish]."
 It's a medium-dark, warm brown with reddish-orange undertones and a blue-teal sheen.
 I found the duochrome on this to be quite weak, even in the pan, and it doesn't translate to much other than a medium-dark, warm brown.
 It had good pigmentation and lasted for ten hours.
 This shade is part of the Not a Box of Chocolates set, which is limited edition.
 Guerlain Petrouchka #5 (LE) doesn't have a duochrome.
 Ardency Inn Peacock (P, $21.00) has a stronger duochrome.
 Kat Von D On the Road (P, $16.00) is warmer, lighter, stronger duochrome.
 Makeup Geek Insomnia (P, $6.99) has a stronger duochrome.
 Kat Von D Queen (LE) has a stronger duochrome.
 MAC Double Feature #5 #2 (LE, $15.00) is darker.
 MAC Fireside (LE, $21.00) is cooler-toned.
 MAC I’ve Got a Crush on You (LE, $32.50) has a stronger duochrome, cooler-toned.
 See comparison swatches / view dupes.